saaurenma/Math-Parser/README.md

 # Math Parser
-A basic parser that evaluates mathematical expressions.
+A basic parser written in Python 3 that evaluates mathematical expressions.